Timeline 60BC – 138AD

 AD 38 Rome Caligula parades Celtic captives through Rome.

-AD 39 Britain The Catevaulauni under the Kingship of Cunobelinus and his sons Caratacus and Togidubnus, expand into and take over the Trinovantes (Suffolk) Cunobelinus’ eldest son, Adminius is given the Trinovantes thrown.
+AD 39 Britain The Catuvellauni under the Kingship of Cunobelinus and his sons Caratacus and Togidubnus, expand into and take over the Trinovantes (Suffolk) Cunobelinus’ eldest son, Adminius is given the Trinovantes thrown.
 Conobelinus retains friendly links with Rome.

 AD 40 Britain King Cunobelinus dies?
-Togidubnus inherits the throne to the Cartevaulauni and, Caratacus to act as military General.
-Their brother Adminius inherits the Trinovantes territory, north east of Kent and an important Roman port.
-Togidubnus and Caratacus immediately begin raising anti Roman forces.
+Togidubnus inherits the throne to the Cartevaulauni, and Caratacus to act as military General.
+Their brother Adminius inherits the Trinovantes territory, north-east of Kent and an important Roman port.
+Togidubnus and Caratacus immediately begin raising anti-Roman forces.

-AD 40 Britain Adminius flees his anti Roman brothers in the hope that Gaius would defeat them and put him on the throne.
+AD 40 Britain Adminius flees his anti-Roman brothers in the hope that Gaius would defeat them and put him on the throne.
 Gaius delays any action.

 AD 41 Rome Gaius is assassinated, with Rome on the verge of civil war Claudius becomes emperor